b-elamine/RunningDataCollection/README.md

 - `WAKE_LOCK`: Allows the app to acquire wake locks to ensure the service continues running even when the screen is off.
 - `WRITE_EXTERNAL_STORAGE`: Allows the app to write sensor data to external storage.
 - `BODY_SENSORS`: Allows the app to access accelerometer sensor data.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.